awesome-spectral-indices/awesome-spectral-indices/docs/contributing.rst

      - C1
    * - Coefficient 2 for the aerosol resistance term
      - C2
-   * - c exponent for OCVI.
+   * - Exponent used for OCVI.
      - cexp
    * - k(A,B)
      - kAB